0xabe-io/0xabe-io.github.io/_posts/2016-03-07-Boston-Key-Party-pwn-Complex-Calc.md

 {% endhighlight %}

 The code tests if `rdi` is equal to zero.
-That register holds the first and only argument passed, which is the argument passed to `free`: the pointer to free.
+That register holds the first and only argument passed to `free` which is the pointer to free.

 If we try to execute the same payload that grilled the simple calculator, `free`